Skip to content

 The purpose of reporting is to provide information that is easily digestible, actionable, and relevant to the audience.

-Here are some reasons why analytics and reporting are important:
+Here are some reasons why reporting is important:

 Reporting allows organizations to track and measure their performance over time, providing insights into what is working and what needs improvement.

-Reporting allows organizations to communicate insights clearly and concisely, making it easier for stakeholders to understand and act on the information.
+Reporting enables organizations to communicate insights clearly and concisely, making it easier for stakeholders to understand and act on the information.

 Purpose